stefbbq/abyssion/docs/CODEX.md

 - Each core function is a separate file
 - Main orchestrator combines them all

 This makes the codebase highly modular and follows pure FP principles while keeping the necessary side effects (Three.js mutations) clearly isolated.

+> **Note:** All theme shape types (`BaseTheme`, `BaseTypography`, `BaseSpacing`) are now defined in `lib/theme/themes/types.ts` alongside the theme objects themselves.
+They are re-exported from `lib/theme/types.ts` for convenience.
+This keeps type definitions close to the data and supports feature-based organization.

+## Debug Overlay

+The debug UI is now implemented as Preact components for maintainability and composability.

+- **DebugPanels Island**: The main interactive debug UI, located at `islands/DebugPanels.tsx`.
+It manages debug state, keyboard shortcuts, and renders the controls/info panels.
+- **DebugControls Component**: Renders DOF and tone mapping controls, hotkey info, and lives at the top-left.
+Located at `components/debug/DebugControls.tsx`.
+- **DebugInfo Component**: Renders debug information (e.g., camera Z, plane positions) at the bottom-left.
+Located at `components/debug/DebugInfo.tsx`.
+- The debug system is now fully reactive, theme-aware, and integrated with the rest of the app via signals and props.
+- To use the debug UI, `<DebugPanels />` is rendered in `_app.tsx` after `<GLCanvas />`.